Cat in a Flat

-Cat In A Flat is an online cat-sitting brand that connects cat owners with local cat sitters.
+Cat in a Flat is an online cat-sitting brand that connects cat owners with local cat sitters.

 History

-Cat In A Flat was founded in 2014 by Julie Barnes and Kathrin Burckhardt after discovering the need of finding a cat sitter.
-In 2015-16, the company received investment through Crowdcube and expanded its operation in UK, Germany, Ireland, France, Belgium, Netherland, Austria, and Switzerland.
-In 2016, Cat In A Flat won the BIMA Award.
+Cat in a Flat was founded in 2014 by Julie Barnes and Kathrin Burckhardt after discovering the need of finding a cat sitter.
+In 2015-16, the company received investment through Crowdcube and expanded its operation in the UK, Germany, Ireland, France, Belgium, Netherland, Austria, and Switzerland.
+In 2016, Cat in a Flat won a BIMA Award, a prize for digital marketing.

-In October 2024 Cat in a Flat got acquired by the American pet sitting plattform, Rover.com.
+In October 2024 Cat in a Flat was acquired by the American pet sitting platform Rover.com, and expanded its operation to the United States as well.